ijmadrid/ijmadrid.github.io/_pages/about.md

 * Characterise the trajectories of a population that combines ancestral reinforcement and ancestral curiosity:
 * Describe its long-time behaviour (quasi-stationary distributions, typical trajectories (spinal decomposition)).
 * Using the pathwise representation, define and solve optimal control problems that select the “most curious” trajectory (ex. maximise entropy, maximise space coverage)

+### Large deviations of growing stochastic systems of chemical reactions
+With [Praful Gagrani](https://www.prafulgagrani.com), on the large deviations of functionals of some chemical reaction networks, with applications to growing cells.

 ### Emergence and stability of cell growth under stress: from single cells to populations